nerium-data/nerium/README.md

 pipenv install nerium[pg]
 ```

 Then add a `query_files` (and, optionally, `format_files`) directory to your project, write your queries, and configure the app as described in the next section.
-The command `FLASK_APP=nerium/app.py flask` starts a local development server running the app, listening on port 5000.
+The command `FLASK_APP=nerium/app.py flask run` starts a local development server running the app, listening on port 5000.
 For production use, you will want to add a proper WSGI server (we like [`gunicorn`](https://gunicorn.org/)).

 ## Configuration